Thank you for supporting Mission EDIFY!

 Last week, I wrapped with plans to expand on the five stages of grief: denial, anger, bargaining, depression, and acceptance.
 (If you missed it, scroll down--it's beneath this one.)

-Here's my personal take on said stages during the first year of my divorce.
-True to form, they're twisted and yet, truthful:
+My personal take on these stages during the first year of my divorce:

 - Denial.
-Anger expressed over trivial things because I was devastated by the minimization of the major things.
+Anger expressed over trivial things due to my devastation over major things.

 - Anger.
-Outward expressions (aka meltdowns) of the inward pain caused by the ex-hub's blatant disrespect for me and the female gender.
+Outward expressions (aka meltdowns) of the inward pain caused by the ex-hub's blatant disrespect for myself and the female gender.

 - Depression.
-In this stage I conceded as to just how vulnerable a position I allowed myself to be in when I got "hosed," which included a parallel phase replete with rhetorical questions such as: Why did I eat, drink, smoke (nothing illegal), or text that?
+In this stage I awakened to just how vulnerable a position denial leaves a woman.
+This phase included a parallel phase replete with rhetorical questions such as: Why did I eat, drink, smoke (nothing illegal), or text that?
 Followed by the tearful prayer: Jesus, please forgive me.

 - Acceptance.
 I resolved to be angry about what happened.
 I refused to allow the enemy's version of anger to define me, and I sought God for His expression of righteous anger.
-(Baby girl, this is where new life begins.
-If you've been "hosed," if you do not yet have control over your anger, take heart.
+(Btw, this is where new life begins.
+If you've yet to garner control over your anger, take heart.
 In the arms of All Mighty God, you will.
 You will, because it's HIS will.)